-In contrast to existing collapse models, the Schrödinger equation with the Hamiltonian in (RM) is a linear stochastic equation.
-The evolution in the model does not disrupt superpositions but rather causes the state to meander through the entire space of states.
-As previously discussed, the relative frequency of reaching a particular eigenstate of any observable for such an evolution conforms to the Born rule.
-In this regard, the equation accurately characterizes the probability of all possible measurements in this scenario.
+In particular, the probability of reaching a specific eigenstate of the momentum operator under the walk is in agreement with the Born rule.
+Because the probability of reaching a state via the random walk in (RM) over a given time interval depends only on the Fubini-Study distance between the initial and final states, the evolution described by (RM) may be capable of correctly characterizing the probabilities of measurement outcomes for other observables on $L_2(\mathbb{R}^3)$.
 An additional process may be required to drive the state toward the manifold of eigenstates of the measured observable.
 This process is expected to be governed by the quantum theory of interaction between the measured particle, the measuring device, and the environment.
 Before examining this process and integrating it with (RM), let us first address some general objections to the proposed model.